Mid West Chamber of Commerce and Industry Business Excellence Awards

 Small business can use the awards to emulate big business

-He says small businesses are generally too busy being reactionary to look at the big picture in the same way.
+He said small businesses are generally too busy being reactionary to look at the big picture in the same way.

 “The awards can help business owners stay focussed even in times of crisis.
 ‘Yes we’ll deal with that problem, but this is the focus.
 This is where we’re going.’